-Salicylic acid is a peeling agent that helps shed the outer layer of skin cells and softens and removes scales or plaques.
-Using an OTC skin care product containing salicylic acid in conjunction with your prescription topical treatment can help the prescribed medication penetrate the skin, increasing its effectiveness.
+Salicylic acid is keratolytic, so it helps peel and shed the outer layer of skin cells and softens and removes scales or plaques.
+Using an OTC skin care product containing salicylic acid in conjunction with your prescription topical treatment can help the prescribed medication penetrate the skin more deeply, increasing its effectiveness.
 Over-the-counter moisturizers containing salicylic acid come in strengths up to 3 percent.
 Anything with a higher concentration will require a prescription from a dermatologist or other health care provider.

 Salicylic acid can cause stinging and skin irritation if left on for too long or if too high a concentration is used.
 Additionally, the body may absorb too much salicylic acid if used over large areas of the skin.
 This has been known to happen only to those using a preparation of 6 percent salicylic acid or higher on 40 percent or more of their body.

 Coal tar slows skin cell growth, promotes peeling, and reduces the inflammation, itching, and scaling that is common with psoriasis.
 The higher the concentration of tar, the more potent the product.
 OTC products with tar can be found in strengths between 0.5 and 5 percent.

 Tar can irritate, redden, and dry out skin, sometimes causing an acne-like breakout.
 Tar can also make skin more sensitive to sunlight, so you’ll need to use sunscreen and limit your sun exposure to avoid sunburn.